edgedb/easy-edgedb/chapter14/index.md

 }
 ```

-What if we want an annotation with a different name besides `title` and `description`?
-This is surprisingly easy, just declare a new annotation by typing `abstract annotation` inside the schema and give it a name.
+What if we want an annotation with a different name besides `title`, `description`, or `deprecated`?
+Easy: just declare a new annotation by typing `abstract annotation` inside the schema and give it a name.
 We want to add a `warning` for other developers to read so that's what we'll call it:

 ```sdl
 abstract annotation warning;